What makes a gun a magnum? What does the term actually mean these days?

-Q: Are the terms “magnum” and “3in” synonymous?
-In other words, if a gun is marked “magnum” does that mean it will have a 3in chamber — and is a 3in shotgun shell the same thing as a 3in magnum shotgun cartridge case?
+Something I am asked from time to time is whether the terms “magnum” and “3in” are synonymous.
+If a gun is marked “magnum” does that mean it will have a 3in chamber — and is a 3in shotgun shell the same thing as a 3in magnum shotgun cartridge case?

 Different types of proof